Blunde1/My_Webpage/content/project/Capital21/Capital21.md

 date = 2019-04-06T00:00:00

 # Project summary to display on homepage.
-summary = "Datasets and figures from the book: "Capital in the Twenty-First Century" by Thomas Piketty."
+summary = "Datasets and figures from the book: Capital in the Twenty-First Century by Thomas Piketty."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["Economics", "Finance"]`